Todayβs blog article will look at distinct animals with the shortest lifespan.

 The Mayfly is a little flying insect native to North America and resides near bodies of water such as lakes, ponds, and streams.
 It is classified within the ephemeropteran order.

 A mayfly begins its life cycle in the shape of an egg.
-The eggs are in the water, and the hatching process occurs very quickly afterward.
+The eggs are in the water, and the hatching occurs quickly afterward.
 Mayfly nymphs are the larvae that hatch from mayfly eggs and spend their entire lives in the water.

 The mayfly nymph will, in due time, emerge from the water, undergo metamorphosis, and mature into an adult mayfly.
 Mayflies can die in their adult stages in less than a day.